 About the Take Home Naloxone program

-The Take Home Naloxone program makes naloxone available free to people who may experience, or witness, an opioid overdose.
+The Take Home Naloxone (THN) program makes naloxone available free to people who may experience, or witness, an opioid overdose.

 About naloxone